bcgov/ExchangeLabOps/phases/apply.md

 - Confirmation of a full time Product Owner who will manage the product (and a potential portfolio of products) ongoing.
 - Commitment to hire at least one DevOps Specialist or Site Reliability Engineer who will ensure the product continues to improve and evolve with emerging security and application hosting requirements.
-- Potential capital spending to build the first version of working software, and ongoing operational (program) funding to sustain and continuously improve the product.
+- Potential capital spending to build the first version of working software, and ongoing operational (program) funding to sustain and continuously improve the product with a dedicated team.
 - Commitment to align other functions in the organization to support this new way of working (change management).

 In many cases, this commitment can only be confirmed through the approval of Digital Investment Board funding or Treasury Board funding (and often both).
-It may  be possible to realign resources within an operational budget or within existing capital allocations.
+It may also be possible to realign resources within an operational budget or within existing capital allocations.

 ## LabOps Resources